The Economic Empowerment of Women: Assisting low-income women to achieve economic independence

 Leadership Development for Adolescent Girls and Young Women in the Jewish Community, Ages 12-30

-The JCC’s Seed6l3 program is a social change fellowship for teenage girls ages 14-16.
-Through seminars, and regular meetings with coaches, mentors and peers, the girls will be equipped with entrepreneurial tools and knowledge to develop a socially responsible venture that will impact the Jewish community.
+- Jewish Community Center of Chicago, $20,000: The JCC received support for its Seed613 program, which provides teenage girls with entrepreneurial tools and knowledge to develop a socially responsible venture that will impact the Jewish community.

-jGirls will publish an online magazine written and edited by Jewish female teens so as to amplify the voices of young Jewish women.
+- jGirls, $25,000: jGirls received a grant for its online magazine written and edited by Jewish female teens which amplifies the voices of young Jewish women.

 - Lookstein Virtual Jewish Academy at Bar-Ilan University, $32,000: LVJA, an online school for Jewish Studies, received a grant to design and pilot an online course, Leadership Lab, a gender-sensitive, co-ed online course for 12- and 13-year olds that will develop age-appropriate leadership competencies and texts that will feature female leaders.